dspani/covid19/README.md

 [Coronavirus COVID19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest#b07f97ba-24f4-4ebe-ad71-97fa35f3b683) to retrieve data about COVID-19.

 [AWS Simple Notification Service (SNS)](https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) was used to users subscribe to a "Topic" that we created.
-At certain time, users get notified for the topic they subscribed.
-In this project, topics are COVID-19 data for each country.
+At a certain time, users will get notified for the topic they subscribed.
+In this project, topics are COVID-19 data for each country and the optional text message topics.

 [Digital Ocean](https://cloud.digitalocean.com) was used to create a multi-purpose server.
 Nginx was installed to create and operate the webserver, and our python script that uses boto3 allows us to use AWS SNS.
 By using cron, we were able to create fully automated notification server for COVID-19 data.